johnbrc/MPD-Distribution/content/modules/MPD-M4/MPD-M4.md

 - a few thousand fertile male *drone bees*
 - several thousand non-fertile female *worker bees*

-### Growth ###
+### Increase ###

 A colony grows as *workers* raise thousands of new bees, born to the queen.
 Usually, around a queen's second springtime, a colony will prepare to *swarm* ([](#swarm)).
 In readiness for swarming, worker bees begin preparing new *virgin queen bees*, one of which will take over the existing hive, by killing all of the other virgin queens, after the old queen leaves with the swarm.

-### Reproduction ###
+### Division ###

 When it is time for the swarm to leave the hive, *scout bees* will find a suitable place for the swarm to gather initially and report this location to the colony.
-Shortly afterwards, about 6 out of every 10 worker bees in the colony---usually the the most vigorous ones---swarm around the queen bee.
+Shortly afterwards, about 6 out of every 10 worker bees in the colony—usually the the most vigorous ones—swarm around the queen bee.
 The swarm then leaves the hive altogether, moving directly to the scouted location.

 ![A swarm of bees][swarm]

 [swarm]: swarm.png "A swarm of bees" height=150px

-### Relocation ###
+### Expansion ###

 The next step is critical because swarming bees can survive on the honey in their stomachs for only 2-3 days.
 Scout bees must swiftly identify a suitable permanent hive location, so the swarm can form a new colony.

 Once a new hive is settled, the cycle of growth begins again.
 The old queen may not live long and must quickly start the process of repopulating the colony, including producing new *virgin queens*, ready to take over her role.

-### Characteristics ###
+### Summary ###

-In summary, we observe the following characteristics of honey bees:
+Thus, we observe the following characteristics of honey bees:

--	*Expansion* ---	organic, steady, cyclical; dependent on specialised roles (queen, drones, workers);
+-	*Increase and expansion* —	organic, steady, cyclical; dependent on specialised roles (queen, drones, workers);

--	*Harvest* ---	abundant honey, from plant pollen, which is used to feed the growing colony;
+-	*Harvest* —	abundant honey, from plant pollen, used to feed the growing colony;

--	*Risks* ---	swarming *divides* the colony, temporarily weakening both groups.
+-	*Risks* —	swarming *divides* the colony, temporarily weakening both groups.

-### --- Option --- ⌥ ###
+### — Option — ⌥ ###

 -	Discuss [*Bees*], or
 -	Continue to [*Maize plant*]